No-Bling/DOTA/README.md

 - Simply run the builder script again, it will detect any updates and force a refresh - it only takes a minute or two
 - A local cache will be created directly from game files so repeated runs are very fast!
 - New patch detection is generally reliable.
 If having any issues, select *@refresh* choice to force local cache update

+### Troubleshooting builder batch script issues
+~ Right-click and run the script as administrator to overcome `Program Files\Steam` permission issues.
+~ Script generally works on a default Windows 7 install without needing extra libraries but you might be missing some.
+Try to launch manually the Decompiler.exe utility from `tools\ValveResourceFormat` - it should ask for any needed libs.

 ## What about non-Windows OS / issues with the builder batch script?
 Use the pre-made releases in the [BUILDS](https://github.com/No-Bling/DOTA/tree/master/BUILDS) folder via manual install